-The Cactus DIY Cat Scratching Post You And Your Cat Will LOVE
+Cactus DIY Cat Scratching Post Your Cat Will LOVE

-Your fur baby will love this cactus cat scratcher made out of sisal rope; douse the felt flowers in kitty nip and they’ll find it irresistible!
+Do you take pet parenting as seriously as we do?
+Your furry friends will love this cactus cat scratcher made out of sisal rope; douse the felt flowers in kitty nip and they’ll find it irresistible!

 You Will Need: